bepCreator/ndd/README.md

 Binary was meant to be a universal correspondence tool for all information.
 By assuming binary randomness, an equation for a shorter binary path can be found for all available numbers not equating to 0 or 1, achieved by transforming the Collatz Conjecture into a path-based solution.
 Two complementary walks emerge from this construction — a **floor walk** that strips the least significant bit at each step and a **ceil walk** that rounds upward — and both converge to 1 with provably optimal step counts of `⌊log₂(n)⌋` and `⌈log₂(n)⌉` respectively.

-The orange bars are byte-aligned binary length; the purple line is the BEP path length.
-The vertical gap between the top of each bar and the line is the per-integer bit saving — biggest right after each byte boundary
-(L = 1, L = 8), smallest right before one (L = 7, L = 15).

 ```mermaid
 xychart-beta